HomePlayersCarlos Alcaraz Profile: Grand Slam Record, Ranking, Career

 Grand Slam Record

-The Australian Open yielded his seventh major in 2026, defeating Djokovic 2-6, 6-2, 6-3, 7-5 to complete the Career Grand Slam at 22 years and 272 days, the youngest ever.
-He has 18-4 there overall.
+At the Australian Open, he claimed his seventh major in 2026, defeating Djokovic 2-6, 6-2, 6-3, 7-5 in a four-set final at Melbourne Park to complete the Career Grand Slam.

 Career Milestones